 Software – the Critical Activities / Critical Tasks:

 The basic element of modern project schedules is the activity or task.
-Logic paths are not explicitly defined.
+In most scheduling tools, logic paths are not explicitly defined.
 Nevertheless, the obvious importance of the Critical Path dictates that software packages attempt to identify it – indirectly– by marking activities that meet certain criteria with the “Critical” flag.
 Activities with the “Critical” flag are called “Critical Activities” (or “Critical Tasks”) and are typically highlighted red in network and bar-chart graphics.

 Applying Critical Flags using Default Total Float Criteria